varunasthana92/Lane_Detection/README.md

 # Lane Detection

 Objective of the project is to detect the drive lane on the given data set (a video).
-Project was part of the academic coursework at the Univeristy of Maryland-College Park.
+Project was part of the academic coursework ENPM673-Perception for Autonomous Robots at the Univeristy of Maryland-College Park.
 <img src="https://github.com/varunasthana92/Lane_Detection/blob/master/pics/FinalImage.jpg">

 ### Dependencies